python/cpython/Doc/library/unittest.mock.rst

         >>> m()
         6

-The :attr:`side_effect` can also be any iterable object.
+The :attr:`~Mock.side_effect` can also be any iterable object.
 Repeated calls to the mock will return values from the iterable (until the iterable is exhausted and a :exc:`StopIteration` is raised):